Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

-We conclude this section by relating the collision filtration with more familiar filtrations defined on Hochschild-Pirashvili homology.
-Consider the functor from finitely generated free groups
+We conclude this section by relating the collision filtration with more familiar filtrations defined on Hochschild--Pirashvili homology.
+Consider the contravariant functor from finitely generated free groups

 discussed in \S\ref{sec:out-action}.
-Powell-Vespa define a filtration on functors of this sort, whose associated graded quotients factor through the abelianization $F_g\mapsto \Z^g$ and are polynomial in the classical sense.
-They call this the \emph{polynomial filtration}, and in \cite[Theorem 17.8]{PV18} they show that it agrees with another natural filtration -- the so called \emph{Hodge} filtration on Hochschild-Pirashvili homology. \begin{cor}[Coincidence of filtrations] For $X$ a wedge of circles, the collision filtration on $H^*_c(F(X,n)$ coincides with the polynomial filtration. \end{cor} \begin{proof} The collision spectral sequence along with Theorem \ref{thm:graded polynomiality} give a natural isomorphism $\gr H^i_c(F(X,n)) \cong \oplus \left[ \Phi^p[n,m]\otimes_{\SymGroup[m]}\tilde{H}^*(X)^{\otimes m}\right]^{i-p} $, where $[W]^{q}$ is the $q$-graded part of a graded vector space $W$.
-The grading of these summands comes from the fact that $\tilde{H}^*(X)$ is concentrated in grading $1$.
-Thus for every $p$, the respective $(i-p)$-th graded term is precisely the one with $m=i-p$.
+Djament--Vespa \cite{DV15} define a filtration on functors of this sort, whose associated graded quotients factor through the abelianization $F_g\mapsto \Z^g$ and are polynomial in the classical sense.
+They call this the \emph{polynomial filtration}, and \cite[Theorem 17.8]{PV18} shows that it agrees with another natural filtration -- Pirashvili's so called \emph{Hodge} filtration on Hochschild--Pirashvili homology.
+Adapting the filtrations to the contravariant setting of interest here, we have the following.